Gerhard Schedl

 Gerhard Schedl (5 August 1957 – 30 November 2000) was an Austrian composer.

-Professional career
+His works included chamber works, operas, theater pieces, symphonies, concertos, and sonatas.

+Early life and education

-Gerhard Schedl was born in Vienna and began composing during his childhood.
+Schedl was born in Vienna and began composing during his childhood.
 In 1976 he began his professional studies with Erich Urbanner at the University of Music and Performing Arts, Vienna.
 He graduated with distinction in 1980.

-He taught at Dr. Hoch's Konservatorium from 1981 to 2000.
+Career

+For nearly 20 years, Schedl taught at the Hoch Conservatory in Frankfurt.

 Schedl had early success with his music dramatic works including his oratorio Der Großinquisitor (The Grand Inquisitor) and his opera for children Der Schweinehirt (The Swineherd).

 Schedl also composed chamber music and symphonic works.
 His compositions were played by musicians, ensembles and orchestras such as David Geringas, Dennis Russell Davies, the ORF Symphony Orchestra and the Ensemble Modern.

+Personal life and death

-After a long period of depression, Gerhard Schedl shot himself in the woods near his house in Eppstein.
+After a long period of severe depression, Schedl shot himself in the woods near his home in Eppstein.
 He was buried in an honorary grave at the central cemetery of Vienna, group 40 No. 97.